trickreich/SuluArticleBundle/Resources/doc/installation.md

 #### Content Manager

-This default webspace settings can be overwritten by the content manager for each article.
+For each article the default webspace configuration can be overwritten by the content manager.
-The form is located in the tab `settings`.

 ## Create Template